Bira/octopus-carnival/_drafts/wir-mm-4e-balhannoth.md

 Chaotic Evil.
 Balhannoths might wait for hours for the perfect moment to strike, possibly tailing their chosen prey for many hours.

-The evil slug-worms rarely associate with others of their own species (except perhaps to reproduce), but sometimes they can be trained to obey commands by other sapients with some difficulty.
+The evil worm-things rarely associate with others of their own species (except perhaps to reproduce), but sometimes they can be trained to obey commands by other sapients.
 Telepathic creatures have an easier time of it and can "tame" captured adults.
 Non-telepathic trainers must train a balhannoth from birth if they are to have any hope of success.

 In short, they're pretty much tailor-made mind flayer pets, and would likely be used like guard dogs and advance forces during a raid.
 The flayers get the